dx-dtran/character-recognition-python/README.md

 1. Removes any whitespace surrounding the letter
 2. Resizes image down to a square, 30 by 30 pixel image
 3. Performs binary-thresholding so the image’s pixel intensity/color data is reduced to 1’s and 0’s: 1 for black, 0 for white
 4. Flattens the image into a 1 by 900 vector.
 The first 30 elements represent the first row of the image’s pixels, the next 30 represent the second row, etc.

+### Creating the GUI

+The letter drawing window contains four main main elements: a tkinter.Canvas object for drawing, and three tkinter.Button objects for predicting a letter, showing prediction data, and clearing the Canvas.

+The Canvas object tracks the user's cursor movements.
+When the user clicks and drags the cursor, a series of circles are drawn in the cursor's path.
+When the user submits the drawing for character recognition, the script takes a screenshot of the Canvas and saves it to a file.

 ### The Neural Network